johnmartinsson/crawl-ml-proceedings/README.md

 ICLR constrains the number of queries, so this takes time if you have many hits.
 It is also a bit buggy still and may crash.

-# Rank abstract similarity to own abstract
+# Rank abstract similarity to a pre-defined weighted sentence list

     python find_papers.py --database=papers.db --random_papers=0 --sentence_list_name=default